risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 Congratulations!
 You've successfully started RisingWave and used it to perform some basic data analysis.
 To dive deeper, you may want to:

-- See [this GitHub repository](https://github.com/risingwavelabs/risingwave/tree/main/integration_tests) for runnable demos and tests.
+- See [this GitHub repository](https://github.com/risingwavelabs/risingwave/tree/main/integration_tests) for ready-to-run demos and tests.
 - Read our documentation to learn about how to ingest data from data streaming sources, transform data, and deliver data to downstream systems.